simul/Teleport/docs/unity/index.rst

 | Toggle Onscreen Display |    Boolean Event  | left/input/[a|x]/click    |
 +-------------------------+-------------------+---------------------------+

-The syntax [a|x] means "either 'a' or 'x'", so the client will recognize this as a match, and map the "x" button on the client-side controller to the "Toggle Onscreen Display" boolean event that the server will receive.
+The regex syntax [a|x] means "either 'a' or 'x'", so the client will recognize this as a match, and map the "x" button on the client-side controller to the "Toggle Onscreen Display" boolean event that the server will receive.

 Mapping types
 -------------